sycny/SelfSynthX/README.md

 This repository contains the code for our novel iterative visual fine-tuning framework that improves both the accuracy and explainability of Large Multimodal Models (LMMs).
 Our approach facilitates robust data generation and fine-tuning without relying on extensive manual annotations.

+Our trained models can be found at this [Hugging Face link](https://huggingface.co/YuchengShi).

 ![Framework Overview](./asset/ICLR_2025.png)

 ## Key Features